Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 3. Respiratory - occurs when an allergen is inhaled: it can be animal hair, dust, pollen, mold.

-4. Infectious - develops mainly on microbes of the Neisseriaceae family that cause AD.
-Therefore, asthma is considered an infectious and allergic disease.
+4. Infectious - develops mainly on microbes of the Neisseriaceae family that cause asthma.
+Therefore, asthma is considered an infectious-allergic disease.

-5. Medicinal - occurs when a medicine is prescribed by the patient himself, taken uncontrollably and for a long time.
-With her, not only Quincke's edema develops very quickly, but also anaphylactic shock with a lethal end.
-It is impossible to cope with it at home, emergency treatment.
+5. Medicinal - occurs when the drug is prescribed by the patient himself, taken uncontrollably and for a long time.
+With it, not only Quincke's edema develops very quickly, but also anaphylactic shock with a fatal end.
+At home, it is impossible to cope with it, emergency treatment.

 Types of allergic reactions